nolanyee/data-science-portfolio/depth-map-generator/README.md

 The light direction slice (green) has a larger range (more areas of highlights and shadows) than the red slice (more midtones) in the upper part of the figure.
 However, in the lower part they are about the same.
 Here the variance is primarily due to the carved lines in the relief.
 If the entire image were just these lines, then the slice that is parallel to the lines would have little variance.
 This has nothing to do with the light direction.
 So the Sobel magnitude in the direction of the slice is used to correct for the surface geometry effect.
 The Sobel filter is used for edge detection.
 So the Sobel magnitude in the direction of a slice indicates how perpendicular edges are to the slice.
 The more perpendicular the edge is, the more contribution there will be due to the edge direction to the overall variance.
 Therefore the reciprocal of this magnitude is used as a multiplicative correction factor in the desirability score.

-The user can adjust the weights (exponents) of the adjacent sum of squares and sobel magnitude in the desirability score.
+The user can adjust the weights (exponents) of the adjacent sum of squares and Sobel magnitude in the desirability score.
 The algorithm calculates this score for all angles and chooses the angle with the largest desirability score.
 The user can also select how many angles the program will scan (more angles means more resolution on the desirability plot and a more precise output angle).

 <img src="images/DepthMapFig17.png" width ="350">